Euclidean mirrors: enhanced vacuum decay from reflected instantons: Assisted mechanism: fields without poles

 Proceeding similarly, we get the approximate invariant from \eqref{eq:mod-a}

 which leads to the critical Keldysh parameter

-As in the previous case, this result is again the approximate estimation within the WKB approach \cite{Linder:2015vta}.
+As in the previous case, this result gives again the prediction obtained within the WKB approach \cite{Linder:2015vta}.
 The critical value is plotted in Fig.~\ref{fig:crit-Keldysh-plot}.
-It is notable that for small $\epsilon$ the trend for the Gaussian field turns out to be more peak-like than for the sinusoidal field.
-Therefore, for the Gaussian field, we expect that analytical predictions will lead to more accurate results for sufficiently small $\epsilon$.
-Note that as soon as $\epsilon$ decreases, the true critical point (in which the weak field contribution starts to be substantial) will approach the intersection point.
-Inserting the intersection point again in the instanton solution \eqref{eq:computed-instanton}, we continue with
+Inserting the intersection point in \eqref{eq:computed-instanton}, we continue with